electrum-bowie/electrum-bowie.github.io/README.md

 The `gaussian_splatting` component now performs a small screen-space depth pass each frame.
 Fully covered splats are skipped automatically, reducing overdraw without flickering.

+### Sorting Threshold

+`gaussian_splatting` only re-sorts splats when the camera direction or scale changes by more than `sortThreshold` (default `0.01`).
+Increase this value if VR head jitter causes unnecessary updates.